orca-so/whirlpools/docs/whirlpool/docs/02-Architecture Overview/07-TokenExtensions Support.md

 - `amount`: transfer fee Excluded amount (will be received at user's token account)
 - `otherAmountThreshold`: transfer fee Included amount (will be sent from user's token account)

-The user can set conditions on the amount actually going out of and coming into the token account, regardless of the amount of fees.
+The user can set conditions on the exact amount going out of and coming into the token account, regardless of fees.

 No additional parameters are added to limit the amount of fees.
-If the fee will be changed, it is forced to be activated two epochs after, so there is no possibility of the fee suddenly going up.
-The edge case is when the fee change is scheduled (new epoch is coming) in less than transaction life time.
-In this case, the UI may need to alert users, but in any case, transactions that exceed the outgoing and incoming amount thresholds will fail.
+If the fee is changed, the new rate is delayed by two epochs to prevent sudden increases.
+In the edge case where a fee change is scheduled to take effect within the transaction’s lifetime, transactions that exceed the outgoing and incoming amount thresholds will fail.

 #### `minA/B`, `maxA/B`
 Increase Liquidity: `maxA`, `maxB`